 - Scrap the rhubarb into a bowl and allow it to cool to room temperature before making the hand pies.
 If not making the hand pies the same day, refrigerate the rhubarb until read to use.

-- Place the mascarpone, sugar and salt in a small bowl and zest the lemon directly into the bowl.
+- Place the mascarpone, kosher salt, and sugar in a small bowl and zest the lemon directly into the bowl.
 Use a spatula to mix the ingredients together.
 Mix in the egg yolk.
 Add the lemon juice and sour cream and stir until combined.
 Refrigerate until ready to assemble the hand pies.

 Assemble the Hand Pies